gallak/fusiondirectory-plugins-access/README.md

 ![Access to the access place](./contrib/docs/access.png)
 ### Place where defining
   - SAML Federation  with the url of metadata.
-When all metadata are loaded, all SAML Entitu ID are imported
+When all metadata are loaded, all SAML Entity ID are imported
   - Attributes used by the "Access" system with the current name , the friendly Name, the OID and a small description

 ![Access to the access place](./contrib/docs/fed-attr-entity.png)

 ### Web access configuration

-All web access configuration a defined une a dedicated tab "access".
+All web access configuration have a dedicated tab "access".
 This tab allow to defined 3 kind of webaccess protocole :
   - Openidconnect (OIDC)
   - Centralized Access Server (CAS)